Vaishnavidasyam/hiver-ai-support-agent/README.md

 - **No Live External Account Systems:** Pipeline does not query live Amazon ERP or carrier tracking systems.
 - **Imperfect LLM Judge:** Automated judge correlates strongly with humans (ρ = 0.7632) but is not a complete replacement for human review.

-### What We Chose Not to Build
-- **No Twitter/X API Bot:** Built as an auditable pipeline, not an active Twitter bot.
-- **No Autonomous Financial Writes:** The agent drafts refund guidance; it does not execute refund transactions via payment APIs.
-- **No Live Account Modifications:** Does not execute password resets or email changes.
-- **No Autonomous Financial/Security Resolution:** Strict policy forces human escalation on billing disputes and account takeovers.
-- **No Full Ticketing Platform:** Focuses on the core triage and grounding intelligence rather than replicating a full CRM ticketing suite.
-- **Not a Production-Ready Deployment:** Demonstrates safety gating and evaluation; requires enterprise integration before live customer routing.

 ### Author
 - **Candidate:** Vaishnavi Dasyam
 - **GitHub:** [@Vaishnavidasyam](https://github.com/Vaishnavidasyam)